-On May 31, 2013, we acquired from Thomson Reuters their Investor Relations, Public Relations and Multimedia Solutions businesses, or the TR Corporate Solutions businesses, which provide insight, analytics and communications solutions, for \$390 million (\$366 million cash paid plus \$24 million in working capital adjustments).
+On May 31, 2013, we acquired the TR Corporate businesses, which provide insight, analytics and communications solutions, for \$390 million (\$366 million cash paid plus \$24 million in working capital adjustments).
 We acquired net liabilities, at fair value, totaling \$37 million and purchased intangible assets of \$91 million, which consisted of \$89 million in customer relationships and \$2 million in technology.
-The TR Corporate Solutions businesses are part of our Corporate Solutions business within our Technology Solutions segment.
+The TR Corporate businesses are part of our Corporate Solutions business within our Technology Solutions segment.

-We finalized the allocation of the purchase price for the TR Corporate Solutions businesses in the second quarter of 2014.
-There were no adjustments to the provisional values for this acquisition during the first six months of 2014.
+We finalized the allocation of the purchase price for the TR Corporate businesses in the second quarter of 2014.
+There were no adjustments to the provisional values for this acquisition during 2014.

 In the first quarter of 2014, we performed a review of our legacy Corporate Solutions' technology platforms in an effort to leverage our scale and expertise as well as improve the efficiencies that we deliver to our customers and reduce our costs.
 This review resulted in the consolidation and retirement of several technology platforms, resulting in a charge of \$18 million in the first quarter of 2014.
-In addition, other merger costs of \$19 million relating to our acquisition of the TR Corporate Solutions businesses were recorded in the first six months of 2014.
+In addition, other merger costs of \$28 million relating to our acquisition of the TR Corporate businesses were recorded in the first nine months of 2014.
 These charges are included in merger and strategic initiatives expense in the Condensed Consolidated Statements of Income.